THE CONFESSION: A mother’s pursuit of justice turned a suicide into a murder indictment

 Escobar did not speak during the hearing.
 Nettles continued Escobar on the $25,000 bond.
 She left the Darlington County Detention Center around lunchtime on Feb.
 18.

-Escobar didn’t make any comments when asked as she was walked to a sheriff’s patrol vehicle for the ride back to the jail.
+Escobar didn’t make any comment when asked as she was escorted to a sheriff’s patrol vehicle for the ride back to the jail.

 The Peavys sat in the courtroom and watched the hearing.